KmBKeef/Physics-A2-OpenNotes/readme.md

 # Physics A2 Open Notes
-A collabrative collection of general Phycics Notes, tips and tricks and FAQs for unit 6
+A collabrative collection of general Phycics Notes, tips 'N' tricks and FAQs for unit 6.